Borough of Elmbridge: Geography

-In common with the nearby Surrey boroughs of Spelthorne and Epsom and Ewell, much of Elmbridge is a continuation of the built-up area of suburban London, and the areas of Molesey, Long Ditton, Thames Ditton, Hinchley Wood, Esher, Cobham and Claygate lie within the social and commercial orbit of neighbouring Kingston upon Thames.
+In common with the nearby Surrey boroughs of Spelthorne and Epsom and Ewell, much of Elmbridge is a continuation of the built-up area of suburban London, and the areas of Molesey, Long Ditton, Thames Ditton, Hinchley Wood and Esher, lie within the social and commercial orbit of neighbouring Kingston upon Thames.
 Molesey, Cobham, the Dittons and Claygate were included in the Metropolitan Police District from 1840 until 2000.

 Elevations, landscape and wildlife

 The northern third of the borough is flatter and fertile with free draining slightly acid loamy soil, similar to the south, as described in the Surrey article.
 In the next third, the first of the remarkable acid soil heaths in west Surrey begin to appear in places here (Note: See also Bagshot Formation, Chobham Common and Surrey Heath), characterised by undulating heaths: these sandy and stony reliefs start in the east in the Esher Commons, covering the central swathe of the area including Oxshott Heath and Woods and areas of Weybridge and areas surrounding Wisley, a natural soil for pines, other evergreen trees as well as heather and gorse, described as naturally wet, very acid sandy and loamy soil which is just 1.9% of English soil and 0.2% of Welsh soil.
 Claremont Landscape Garden and Fan Court (now independent school) is on part of this elevated soil as is St George's Hill.
 Most undeveloped land in Elmbridge is Metropolitan Green Belt.

 The central band of forest/heath includes part of the Wisley and Ockham Commons reserve within the national wildlife trust scheme: see Surrey Wildlife Trust, several pine heath based golf courses and in the north there are reservoirs, on the side of which there is sheep grazing.